SorenOlegnowicz/packer_build_for_django/README.md

 Modify script.sh with the repository you wish to clone, and...

 #### SECOND:
-With your AWS credentials stored as environment variables run the following:
+With your AWS credentials stored as environment variables run the following in the command line:

 ```packer build...```